jekyll/jekyll/site/_docs/datafiles.md

 ## Example: Accessing a specific author

-Pages and posts can also access a specific item.
+Pages and posts can also access a specific data item.
 The example below shows how to access a specific item:

-'_data/peoplejekyll.yml':
+'_data/peoplejekyll.yml`:
 {% highlight yaml %}
 dave:
     name: David Smith